Skip to content

 Western snowy plover

-In order to protect their habitats along California’s coast, Oregon’s coast and Washington’s coasts they have also been designated as critical habitats by The U.S Fish & Wildlife Service in 2012.
+To protect their habitats along California’s coast, Oregon’s coast, and Washington’s coasts they have also been designated as critical habitats by The U.S Fish & Wildlife Service in 2012.

 Also Featured In: Common Californian BirdsBirds that Live in San Francisco Bay Area